-AN ORDINANCE OF THE CITY OF POMPANO BEACH.
-FLORIDA.
-SPECIALLY SETTING THE DATE AND TIME OF FUTURE MEETINGS OF NEWLY ELECTED COMMISSIONS FOR INDUCTION INTO OFFICE, IN ACCORD WITH SECTION 5 OF CHAPTER 76-336, OF FLORIDA, AND ARTICLE II, LAWS SECTION 16, OF THE CHARTER OF THE CITY OF POMPANO BEACH; PROVIDING FOR SEVERABILITY; PROVIDING A REPEALING CLAUSE; PROVIDING AN EFFECTIVE DATE.
-(Fiscal Impact: N/A)

-A motion was made by Commissioner Hardin, seconded by Vice Mayor Burrie, that the Ordinance be APPROVED FIRST READING.
+AN ORDINANCE OF THE CITY OF POMPANO BEACH, FLORIDA.
+SETTING SPECIALLY THE DATE AND TIME OF FUTURE MEETINGS OF NEWLY ELECTED COMMISSIONS FOR INDUCTION INTO OFFICE, IN ACCORD WITH SECTION 5 OF CHAPTER 76-336, LAWS OF FLORIDA, AND ARTICLE II, SECTION 16.
+OF THE CHARTER OF THE CITY OF POMPANO BEACH; PROVIDING FOR SEVERABILITY; PROVIDING A REPEALING CLAUSE; PROVIDING by Commissioner Hardin, A motion was made seconded bv Vice Ordinance be APPROVED FIRST Mayor Burrie. that the READING.
 The motion carried unanimously.